-Lawn thatch consists of stems, stolons, rhizomes, and roots that have not broken down (or "decomposed") yet.
+Lawn thatch consists of stems, stolons, rhizomes, and roots that have not broken down, or "decomposed," yet.
 These are tough components of your grass that do not decompose as easily as do grass blades.
 If it becomes too thick, this layer blocks air, water, and nutrients from seeping down into the root system, where they are needed to sustain your grass plants properly.
 A thick layer of thatch also promotes diseases and insect infestations in your lawn.

-But the issues resulting from a thick build-up of lawn thatch go beyond such reasonably intuitive problems.
+The issues resulting from a thick build-up of lawn thatch go beyond such reasonably intuitive problems.
 It may surprise you to learn that it can even prevent you from mowing your grass properly.
 Spots in your lawn plagued by an especially thick layer of thatch will develop a spongy consistency.
 When you hit these areas while mowing your lawn, the wheels will sink down, which causes you to scalp your lawn.

 The formation of thatch over time is inevitable.
 Certain practices can hasten the development of an overly thick layer of it, however.
 Avoid practices that cause your grass to grow at an unnaturally high rate.
 Such a fast growth rate leads to the emergence and death of an abnormally high amount of organic matter that cannot decompose fast enough to get out of the way.
 The result is an unnatural and harmful barrier.